Lakeland Westchester Classic 2020

 General:

-2a.
+3a.
 Time yourself.
-When you run out of time, finish your sentence gracefully, then stop speaking.
+When you run out of time, finish your sentence gracefully, on a strong note, and stop speaking.

-2b.
+3b.
 I will also time you.
-When you run out of time, I will silently stop taking notes on my flow and wait for you to finish.
-I will cut you off if you are egregiously over time.
-If I cut you off, it means I didn't listen to anything you said for the last 30-60 seconds.
+When you run out of time, I will make a hand gesture with my fist, then silently stop taking notes on my flow and wait for you to finish.
+I will cut you off if you are 30 seconds over time; if I cut you off, it means I didn't listen to anything you said for roughly the last 30 seconds.

-3. I don't care if you sit or stand.
-Do whatever works.
+4. I don't care if you sit or stand.
+Do whichever you prefer.

 PF:

-I vote on terminal impacts.
+I typically vote on terminal impacts.
 Use your constructive to state and quantify impacts that I as a human can care about.
-I care exclusively about saving lives, reducing suffering and increasing happiness, in descending order of importance.
+I care about saving lives, reducing suffering and increasing happiness, in descending order of importance.
 Provide warrants and evidence for your claims, then extend your claims and impacts through to final focus.
 In final focus, weigh: tell me *how* you won in terms of the impacts I care about.
+You should also weigh to help me decide between impacts that are denominated in different units, for instance if one side impacts to poverty and the other side impacts to, idk, life expectancy, your job as debaters is to tell me why one of those is more important to vote on.
+If you both impact to the same thing, like extinction, make sure you are weighing the unique aspects of your case, like probability, timeframe, and solvency against the other side's case.

 2. Be nice to each other in cross; let the other person finish.
 Cut them off if they are monopolizing time.